sajidahmed21/Poppin/deliverables/iteration-1.plan.md

 * Define the product; identify the user base.

-* Create mock-up screens / wireframes for main features, which display the key UI elements also illustrate the expected flow of the application.
+* Create digital mock-up screens / wireframes for main features, which display the key UI elements and also illustrate the expected flow of the application.

 * Create a high-level design for the database schema for both the front and back-end.